distributed-system-analysis/pbench/docs/API/V1/contents.md

 ### File

-When the specified path is a leaf file (regular file or symlink), the response body is an `application/json` formatted "file object" as described above, including the name and filesystem metadata.
-The URI is provided which can be used to `GET` the file bytestream.
-(Assuming the file is a regular file or a symlink to a regular file.)
+When the specified path is a leaf file (regular file or symlink), the response body is an `application/json` formatted [file object](#file-object), including the name and filesystem metadata.
+A URI is provided which can be used to `GET` the file's contents as a raw byte stream.

 #### Example